satanas/nodeschool-assistant/README.md

 ## Environment Variables

-These are the values required in the `.env` file to configure your chapter:
+These are the values required in the `.env` file inside the directory where your website lives:

  * **CHAPTER_NAME**: The default name of your chapter (e.g. "NodeSchool Seattle")
  * **GITHUB_ORG**: The github organization of your NodeSchool chapter (usually "nodeschool")